 If you’ve been around here for a while, you may have seen our Rockery Wall Transformation, but that is only a fraction of what we have done!
+We have worked on our backyard and side yard too.
 So many posts to write, so little time!
-I really need to get to those other posts about rebuilding our porch stairs, creating the walkway with pavers, and the rebuild of our large rockery wall.
-All of those are the lead up to this post.
-However, this post is way more fun to write because our front yard is the most done it has ever been!

 I couldn’t locate a true before photo.
-This picture above is from a couple years back when the large rock wall was re-done and concrete on garage poured, but before we created the walking path of step stones and finished planting.
-When we first moved in there were rock spray shrubs bordering the top of the garage and the path to get there was sloped and dangerous.
+This picture below is from a couple years back when the large rock wall was re-done and concrete on garage just poured, but before we created the walking path of step stones and finished planting.
+When we first moved in there were rock spray shrubs blocking access to the top of the garage and the path to get there was sloped and dangerous.

-One day we would like to add a pergola and siding to the top of the garage.
-Until then I found some old fence pickets on the Nextdoor app and my DIY dude (my husband) built a privacy screen.
-This will later be used as a trellis in another area.
-For now it helps to define the space, draw the eye up, and provide a bit of privacy.
+I found some old fence pickets on the Nextdoor app and my DIY dude (my husband) built a privacy screen.
+It helps to define the space, draw the eye up, and provide a bit of privacy.

 This post contains affiliate links.
 This means if you make a purchase via link we make a small commission at no additional cost to you.
 Feel free to ready our disclosure policy.

 2. Pick furniture to fit your space and intended use.